niloycsejnu/Database-Query-In-MySQL/README.md

 ## Screenshots

-All query outputs are provided as screenshots in the `queries_and_outputs.docx` file for reference.
+All query outputs are provided as screenshots in the `Queries and Outputs.docx` file for reference.

 ---